 - Phonology Lab boasts an eye-tracker, one of only a handful on the UWM campus, that records people’s spontaneous eye movements as they listen to spoken stimuli.

-During Summer 2015, all three labs received their own dedicated spaces along a single corridor in Johnston Hall, allowing faculty and students to collaborate even more closely in their work to uncover the structure of language.
+During Summer 2015, both labs received their own dedicated spaces along a single corridor in Johnston Hall, allowing faculty and students to collaborate even more closely in their work to uncover the structure of language.